-In 2021, the average annual number of electricity supply interruptions that a customer experienced was 1.46.
-This result is above the OEB's distributor-specific performance standard of 1.20 outages.
-Toronto Hydro attributes this increase to impacts from various interruption causes, including foreign interference.
+In 2023, the average annual number of electricity supply interruptions that a customer experienced was 1.24.
+This result is slightly above the OEB's distributor-specific performance standard of 1.20 outages; however, it is a substantial improvement compared to Toronto Hydro's 2022 result of 1.39.
+Toronto Hydro primarily attributes this improvement to a decrease in outages caused by defective equipment and adverse environment impacts.
 Toronto Hydro continues to invest in renewing and modernizing its aging grid to maintain the reliability improvements achieved in recent years, and to appropriately manage other risks posed by aging and deteriorating assets.